 - Speeds up changeovers and CIP procedures.
-Pigging typically removes most of the product from the pipeline.
+HPS fully automated pigging systems typically remove most of the product from the pipeline.
 It’s also a quicker process than traditional changeover methods, such as flushing detergents and chemicals through the line.
 By removing the bulk of the product from the line through pigging, manufacturers will be able to clean the lines using less chemicals at a quicker speed.

 WHY PIGGING IS USEFUL FOR YOUR COMPANY

 Preparing for a predicted surge in demand can be difficult.
 There are events that can cause predicted trends to never materialise.
 We all remember how COVID-19 shut down the world in a matter of days.